 English 1 – (9th grade – Search for Self))

-In the ninth grade, students review English grammar, mechanics, and usage.
+In the ninth grade, students use fiction and non-fiction to review English grammar, mechanics, and usage.
 They undertake a formal study of vocabulary and etymology.
 Students also write short and extended, timed and untimed, creative and academic letter- perfect essays that follow the writing process.
 Students then learn the elements of library research and begin to learn the techniques of oral communication and public speaking through formal reports, recitations, and literary discussions.

 English 2 (10th grade – Social Justice)